Smfun12/Smfun12/README.md

 I am a Java Software Developer from Ukraine 🇺🇦.

-- :telescope: I’m a Software Engineer who contributes to the front end and back end of web applications.
+- :telescope: I’m a software engineer contributing to web applications' front and back end.

 - :seedling: Graduated as an Applied mathematician 📚🔢.